Taysa86/Book-Search-Engine/README.md

     N/A

 # Usage
+ App is currently a work in progress.
+I cannot get it to stop crashing when I try to start the server.

 # Credits
 My instructor Charlie and the TA's helped a ton with fixing errors in this.
 I had to uninstall and reinstall bcrypt for some reason, among many other things.